Magnetic, transport and topological properties of Co-based shandite thin films

-After the prediction of the Berezinskii-Kosterlitz-Thouless transition and the Haldane's seminal work for a spontaneous quantum AHE in two spatial dimensions, it has been widely recognized that condensed matters can be characterized using the concept of topology~\cite{Nobel}.
-The Weyl semimetals are a representative in three dimensions that has attracted much attention because of the variety of interesting physical properties arising from their unique topology~\cite{AMV}.
+After the prediction of the Berezinskii-Kosterlitz-Thouless transition and Haldane's seminal work for a spontaneous quantum anomalous Hall effect (AHE) in two spatial dimensions, it has been widely recognised that condensed matters can be characterised using the concept of topology~\cite{Nobel}.
+The Weyl semimetals are a representative in three dimensions that have attracted much attention because of the variety of interesting physical properties arising from their unique topology~\cite{AMV}.
 The energy spectrum of the Weyl semimetals possesses Weyl nodes, which can be regarded as ``monopoles" with chirality $+1$ or $-1$ in momentum space.
 The Weyl nodes always appear in pairs with positive and negative chirality~\cite{NN}, and this feature generates the Fermi arc on the surface through the bulk-edge correspondence~\cite{Murakami}, as indeed observed by the angle-resolved photoemission spectroscopy~\cite{Xu, Souma}.
-The peculiar topology of the Weyl semimetals is also detected in quantum transport phenomena, such as the large AHE~\cite{Murakami,Burkov,Suzuki}, the anomalous Nernst effect (ANE)~\cite{Sakai}, and the negative magnetoresistance associated with the chiral anomaly due to the monopoles~\cite{Burkov,XHuang,Zhang}.
+The peculiar topology of the Weyl semimetals is also detected in quantum transport phenomena, such as the large AHE~\cite{Murakami,Burkov,Suzuki}, the anomalous Nernst effect (ANE)~\cite{Sakai} and the negative magnetoresistance associated with the chiral anomaly due to the monopoles~\cite{Burkov,XHuang,Zhang}.

 A prescription for the Weyl semimetals is to lift the degeneracy in the Dirac nodes by breaking symmetry.
-The Weyl semimetals with broken spatial inversion symmetry has been confirmed in several materials, e.g., transition metal pnictides~\cite{Xu, Souma,WFFBD} and dichalcogenides~\cite{Soluyanov,Feng}, whereas those with broken time-reversal symmetry have been rather scarce, with only a few theoretical proposals~\cite{WTVS,XWWDF,KF} and experiments under the magnetic field~\cite{Suzuki,Sakai}.
-Recently, however, a kagome ferromagnet Co$_3$Sn$_2$S$_2$ has been discovered to possess the Weyl nodes by spontaneous breaking of time-reversal symmetry, in the vicinity of $60$~meV from the Fermi level~\cite{Wang, Liu}.
-Indeed, theoretical and experimental studies revealed that the giant AHE and ANE observed in this compound are of the intrinsic contribution from the Weyl nodes~\cite{Wang,Liu,Guin,Yang,Yanagi}.
+The Weyl semimetals with broken spatial inversion symmetry have been confirmed in several materials, e.g., transition metal pnictides~\cite{Xu, Souma,WFFBD} and dichalcogenides~\cite{Soluyanov,Feng}, whereas those with broken time-reversal symmetry have been rather scarce, with only a few theoretical proposals~\cite{WTVS,XWWDF,KF} and experiments under the magnetic field~\cite{Suzuki,Sakai}.
+Recently, however, a kagome ferromagnet Co-based shandite, Co$_3$Sn$_2$S$_2$, has been discovered to possess the Weyl nodes by spontaneous breaking of time-reversal symmetry, in the vicinity of $60$~meV from the Fermi level~\cite{QXu, Wang, Liu}.
+Indeed, theoretical and experimental studies revealed that the giant AHE and ANE observed in this compound are of the intrinsic contribution from the Weyl nodes~\cite{QXu,Wang,Liu,Guin,Yang,Minami,Yanagi}.